 - C6.6.
 To implement and monitor treasury management policies and practices in line with the CIPFA Code and other professional guidance - C6.7.
-To prepare reports on the Police and Crime Commissioner's treasury management policies, practices and activities, including, as a minimum, an annual TMS, including annual investment strategy and MRP policy. - C6.8.
+To prepare reports on the Police and Crime Commissioner's treasury management policies, practices and activities, including, as a minimum, an annual TMS, including annual investment strategy and MRP policy, Leasing policy and a capital strategy. - C6.8.
 To execute and administer treasury management in accordance with the CIPFA Code and the PCC's policy. - C6.9.
 To arrange borrowing and investments, in compliance with the CIPFA Code. - C6.10.
 To ensure that all investments and borrowings are made in the name of the PCC for Cleveland.